Few characters have undergone such a transformation so quickly as Scrooge during three nights in the classic A Christmas Carol by Charles Dickens.

 I would tell my younger self all the knowledge and wisdom I have accrued.
 So something of fear, and loneliness.
 The importance of connection with others and much more.

-My answer to this question can be found in a short letter I wrote to myself here.
 I wanted to tell the young Richard what is important.
 What works and doesn’t.
 What to focus on, and what will lead him astray.
 I will tell him of some of the experiences I had.

 But I do not want it to stop with the me.
 I want to change the world.
 So my horizons have expanded to living a richer and fuller life for myself by helping others do the same.
 It comes from a very real fear I have.